 Formulas and variables explained

-Advanced Product Fields for WooCommerce allows you to create complex product price calculators through formulas.
-Formulas calculate a custom price for the product based on the data which your customers enter in the product options.
+Advanced Product Fields for WooCommerce (APF) allows you to create complex product price calculators through formulas.
+Formulas calculate a custom product price based on the data your customers select or enter in the product options.

 A formula is a mathematical equation that results in a number.
 A basic example of a formula is 1+2 which results in 3.